-VPN technology has evolved over the years in response to user requirements and needs of the consumer base.
+VPN technology has evolved drastically over the years.
+In response to consumer requirements, VPNs have become much more powerful.
 Although the core concept of VPN has hardly changed over the years, providers have introduced useful innovations to add more value to their service.

 Although VPN providers that support this feature usually brand it by different names, networking experts like to call it “split-tunneling”.